andwn/marsdev/README.md

 ### Can I build a Gendev project with Marsdev or vice-versa?

 Not easily.
+You'll need to mess with the Makefile to get it working.
-Try comparing your Makefile to one of the example projects.
+Start by comparing your current Makefile to one of the example projects.

 ### How do I use this with my favorite IDE?